 Denon AVR-X1700H – best overall

 So, what does the Denon X1700H offer us?
 The 7.2 channel unit has an amplifier with 80 watts per channel (8 ohms, 20 Hz – 20 kHz, 0.08% THD, and 2ch drive).
-Receiver also features discrete high-current amplifiers with low-impedance drive capability.
+It’s not “buffalo power,” but more than enough for small to medium-sized rooms.
+It also features discrete high-current amplifiers with low-impedance drive capability.
 Its 32-bit D/A converters allow high-resolution audio decoding, providing low distortion.

 Pictures in 8K/60Hz resolution will appeal to large screen owners.
 This model offers quite a lot of modern technology for comfortable and high-quality movie viewing.
 The image looks vivid, clear, and dynamic, thanks to the latest HDR support.
-And technologies such as QMS, VRR, ALLM, and QFT can take your console game to a whole new level.
+And technologies such as QMS, VRR, ALLM, and QFT will please the owners of game consoles.
+Now shooters will be without lags and no more of your cries of “What’s with the lags?”.

 The AVR-X1700H has 6 HDMI inputs (2.1), three of which support 8K resolution and 1 HDMI output with HDCP 2.3 and eARC support.
 Interestingly, the model uses an updated version of the HDMI 2.1 chip, which provides up to 40 Gbps of throughput.
 As for connection methods, at your disposal, there are two subwoofer outputs, Ethernet ports, Wi-Fi, and Bluetooth, which allows you to stream music wirelessly.

-Unfortunately, the device does not come with a detailed manual, so you will likely spend a lot of time on the Denon website learning how to properly set up and use the receiver to get a great sound.
+Unfortunately, the device does not come with a detailed manual, so you will likely spend some time on the Denon website learning how to properly set up and use the receiver.

 Key specs